nawaljahmed/T440p-Hackintosh/README.md

 ## Installing macOS Mojave
 I used the same broken macOS Catalina system I had to create a bootable flashdrive with macOS Mojave on it.
 I used [jloisel's T440p guide](https://github.com/jloisel/t440p) to learn how to do this.

 jloisel's repo links to a useful guide on how to create a bootable USB installer for macOS.
-[Here](https://hackintosher.com/guides/how-to-make-a-macos-10-14-mojave-flash-drive-installer/) is the link and [here](https://web.archive.org/web/20190324220653/https://hackintosher.com/guides/how-to-make-a-macos-10-14-mojave-flash-drive-installer/) is an archive of that incase it ever gets deleted.
+[This Hackintosher article](https://hackintosher.com/guides/how-to-make-a-macos-10-14-mojave-flash-drive-installer/) is the guide on how to make a bootable installer and [This is an archive](https://web.archive.org/web/20190324220653/https://hackintosher.com/guides/how-to-make-a-macos-10-14-mojave-flash-drive-installer/) of that incase it ever gets deleted.

 Apple has a bad habit of removing the quick find of previous operating systems on their App Store.
 The previous ones are hidden and are only found [in this archive](https://support.apple.com/en-au/HT201260).
 Go here are select the OS you want.
 Then scroll down to downloads.
 For very old versions, they might provide a .dmg file.